lepistone/odoo-testing-on-steroids/slides.md

-start server with option load=web,connector and the env variable job delay job delay with args give an eta
+start server with option load=web,connector and the env variable job delay job delay with args
-What happens when odoo crashes/stops transactional properties (rollback, commit) automatically retry a job on an error job failure with traceback channels channels example (schema)
+What happens when odoo crashes/stops transactional properties (rollback, commit) job failure with traceback channels channels example (schema)